Patbox/polymer/docs/polymer/entities.md

 ## Creation of entities

 Creation of entities is mostly the same as vanilla.
-You just need to implement `VirtualEntity` interface on your entity's class.
+You just need to implement `PolymerEntity` interface on your entity's class.
 It exposes few defaulted methods for manipulation of client side visuals.

-You also need to register your entity type as virtual, by using `EntityHelper.registerVirtualEntityType(EntityType... types)`.
+You also need to register your entity type as virtual, by using `PolymerEntityUtils.registerType(EntityType... types)`.

 ### Changing client side entity.
-To select visual entity type, you just need to override `EntityType<?> getVirtualEntityType()`
+To select visual entity type, you just need to override `EntityType<?> getPolymerEntityType()`

 This method can't return null or another EntityType that points to other virtual entity, as it won't work.